Nudity and sexuality: Naturism and sex

-Breasts and sexuality
+Nudity movements

-In many societies, the breast continues to be associated with nurturing babies as well as sexuality.
-The "topfreedom" movement promotes equal rights for women to be naked above the waist in public on the same basis that would apply to men in the same circumstances.
+In many societies, the breast continues to be associated with both nurturing babies and sexuality.
+The "topfreedom" movement promotes equal rights for women to be naked above the waist in public under the same circumstances that are considered socially acceptable for men to do so.

 Breastfeeding in public is forbidden in some jurisdictions, not regulated in others, and protected as a legal right in still others.
 Where public breastfeeding is a legal right, some mothers may be reluctant to breastfeed, and some people may object to the practice.